Reviews You Can Rely On

 Should You Buy the Garmin inReach Messenger?

 Yes.
-This is the best option on the market currently.
+This is currently one of the best options on the market.
 That said, there are some other fine options (most using the exact same satellite network, for instance) that are very, very similar.

 What Other Satellite Messengers Should You Consider?

 You are inevitably going to compare the inReach Messenger to the Garmin inReach Mini 2.
-We have made exactly that comparison, and thoroughly.
 If you have no satellite device yet, get the Messenger instead of the Mini 2.
 If you already have an inReach Mini 2, think of it this way.
 The Mini 2 and Messenger devices are very, very similar.
 No need to switch.
 The Mini 2 is better with navigational matters.
 The Messenger antenna is bigger.
 The Messenger also has a bigger battery, and if needed (and with all the caveats), you can use a cord to suck a little of that battery life into a different device.

-If you have an older inReach Mini: nothing is hugely upgraded from the original Mini in either the Mini 2 or the Messenger.
+If you have an older inReach Mini, nothing has been upgraded from the original Mini in either the Mini 2 or the Messenger.
 Maybe, a year ago, you pondered upgrading your original inReach Mini, looked at the then-brand-new Mini 2, and decided it wasn't worth upgrading.
 Understandable.
 Now, with the Messenger App and the greater battery size and function of the Messenger device (and another year of wear and tear on your older device), the draw of upgrading might have reached critical mass.

 garmin inreach messenger - this is why we do it. the technology merely enables these...